BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 The simplest method is `assertLogEntry(Level level, String message)`, that you can use to check that the given message with the given level has been logged.
 You can also check that there are no additional log messages in the `LogValidator` by calling `assertEmpty()`.

-!!! warning "Use `ExecutionMode.SAME_THREAD`"
-    When using the `LogValidator`, you validate that log messages are logged in the correct order.
-This means that if you leave the `ExecutionMode` on its default (`CONCURRENT`) value, the test will fail.
-This happens because the log messages don't have a predictable order as your tests would be executed in parallel.
-    ````java linenums="1"
-    @Execution(ExecutionMode.SAME_THREAD)
-    ````

 ### Advanced Features